yizenglistat/rvcm4gt/README.md

 ### Reproduce

-After setting up the environment and arguments, one should be able to run the following code in `R` to reproduce simulation results in the paper.
+After setting up the environment (`requirement.txt`) and arguments, one should be able to run the following code in `R` to reproduce simulation results in the paper.

 ```r
 source('main.r')